christophmeise/ldtr-web-business/src/posts/nichtraucher-werden-durch-hypnose-geht-das-wirklich-copy.md

     So in this post, we want to share our observations with you of how life here in Bali has changed and give you information direct from the authorities.
 - template: fulltext
   title: test
-abstract: Vollmonde und Neumonde laden uns dazu ein, wieder mehr in Zyklen zu leben und natürliche Rhythmen in unseren Alltag zu integrieren.
+abstract: Mond-Rituale laden uns dazu ein, wieder mehr in Zyklen zu leben und natürliche Rhythmen in unseren Alltag zu integrieren.
 Wer sich mehr mit der Natur und der in ihr lebenden Magie verbinden will, kann deshalb die Mondphasen nutzen, um sich mit Ritualen auf den besonderen Zauber einzuschwingen.

 ---
 ## Wie du die Mond-Energie für dich nutzen kannst